bilalgu/devops-bootstrap/ROADMAP.md

 | Alerting              | Define alerts on key metrics or system events                                                   |
 | Documentation         | Create a use-case-oriented section for backend developers                                       |

+### HTTPS & DNS - Experimental Branch

+Work was conducted between to implement:

+- Automated DNS provisioning via Dynadot API
+- Letâ€™s Encrypt certificate issuance via Traefik (HTTP challenge)
+- Custom domain routing with wildcard/subdomain support
+- DNS propagation handling and mitigation of ACME timeouts

+Despite significant progress, the implementation revealed high complexity and low ROI at this stage.
+Effort has been preserved in a separate branch:
+`https-dns-experiments`

+Will return stronger !

 ### Experimental (Future ideas)

 | Area              | Objective                                               |